ZwerOxotnik/cc-template/readme.md

 ## Features

 * Filters for commands before execution a command
-* You turn on/off commands during game via map settings
+* You turn on/off some commands during game via map settings
+* Error handling of commands with printing of errors

 ## LICENSE